arghya984/DNS-Manager/README.md

 To run this project locally, follow these steps:

 1. Clone the repository: git clone https://github.com/arghya984/DNS-Manager
-2. Navigate to front-end folder and run command: npm install
+2. Navigate to root directory
-3. to start the front end, run Command: npm start
+3. Run Command: npm install
-4. navigate to back-end folder and run command: node index.js
+4. Run Command: npm run install
+5. Run Command: npm run dev

-- The backend and the front end part of the project should be running now.
+-The backend and the front end part of the project should be running now.

 ## Usage